Behind the Scenes

 In just 24 hours, you don’t just see St. John’s—you feel it.

-Frequently Asked Questions about 24 hours in St. John’s
+Frequently Asked Questions

 A: Yes.
 Signal Hill, downtown, and Quidi Vidi are accessible by taxi or rideshare.
-A car is only needed for Cape Spear.
+A car is only really needed for Cape Spear.

 A: May to September offers the best weather, long daylight hours, and whale activity.